- Signed application form printed from the on-line registration system;

 - a consul of the Republic of Poland residing in the territory of the country where the document was issued.

-If your school leaving certificate or high school diploma was issued by a non-Polish or non-EU/OECD/EFTA institution, you need to legalise it or endorse it with an apostille.
+If your degree diploma was issued by a non-Polish or non-EU/EFTA/OECD institution, you need to legalise it or endorse it with an apostille.
 Your diploma may be legalised by:

 - a consul of the Republic of Poland residing in the territory of the country where (or in the education system of which) the document was issued;